Posted: Tuesday, October 29th, 2019

 - Lemon: A car is branded a “lemon” if a car buyer experiences a severe problem with it while it’s still under warranty, and it remains inoperable even after the manufacturer has had the opportunity to repair it.
 Check the title and vehicle history report of the car you’re considering for this brand.

-- Salvage: An insurance company will likely give a car a salvage branded title if it’s been involved in an accident and the repair costs are greater than 80% of its fair market value, i.e. a total loss.
+- Salvage: What’s the difference between a branded title vs. salvage title?
+A salvage title is a type of branded title.
+An insurance company will likely give a car a salvage branded title if it’s been involved in an accident and the repair costs are greater than 80% of its fair market value, i.e. a total loss.

 - Water Damage: Water can damage virtually all aspects of a car, such as the engine, interior, and electronics.
 If a vehicle is flooded with water for longer than two days, it’s branded as water damaged and a total loss.